Chadlington: Manors

 Chadlington appears to have been at the head of its own hundred both before and after the Norman Conquest, but later on, together with two other hundreds, it became amalgamated into the single Hundred of Shipton.
 Throughout Oxfordshire there is, however, little evidence for hundredal boundaries prior to the post-Conquest amalgamations.
 Two separate estates at Chadlington existed by the time of Domesday Book in 1086, each of two and a half hides; and this looks like a 'classic' case of an original five hide estate becoming split in two before the Norman Conquest.
 The form of settlement in Chadlington in the late 11th century is entirely unknown, but it is likely that one of the manors was centred on the church, and was located where the surviving manor house is now, immediately to the south of the church.
 The present Chadlington Manor House is said to be of 17th century date, remodelled in about 1800.
 However, it is extremely likely that its site is far older, and by the late Anglo-Saxon period, may have been occupied by a modest timber thegn's hall.
 The very close proximity between the manor house site and the church suggests a classic 'manorial' relationship, so that the church is very likely to have been a proprietorial foundation.
 It is a Grade II* listed building.
 Lower Court farmhouse was built in about 1700 as the manor house for Westend.
 It was altered in the mid- to late-18th century and remodelled in the 19th.
 The house has a Stonesfield Slate roof.
 It is a Grade II* listed building.

+Etymology

-The widespread but regrettable local tradition that Chadlington takes its name directly from St Chad is entirely false.
+The widespread local tradition that Chadlington takes its name directly from St Chad is entirely false.
 In fact, the first element is probably from another Old English personal name, Ceadela, of which other toponymic examples exist but it is not as yet attested outside place-names.
 The full meaning of the name is probably most appropriately given simply as 'the estate/settlement/farmstead associated with Ceadela'.